 Each of my pregnancies seemed to be surrounded by heartbreak.
 The child I was carrying was a beacon of hope and light for many in my life at those different times.

 The same situation arose with my second.
 My beautiful daughter was named after my very best friend, Montana, who passed away before she arrived.
 Indie Rose – a free-spirited first name to symbolize the side of me that Montana Rose brought out and a floral and classic middle name to match.
-My two roses, one on earth in my arms, and one in my heart who lives in the clouds.
-Both of their names are special, and both came with the same types of judgments from those who don’t know the sentiment behind them.
+My two roses, one on earth in my arms and one in my heart who lives in the clouds.
+Both of their names are special, and both came with the same judgments from those who don’t know the sentiment behind them.

 As Moms, we are strong.